 - Any of these methods require you to flip the naan to cook both sides

 - divide the dough into 8 pieces

 - on a lightly floured surface roll each piece out in a teardrop shape about 8 inches long and 6 inches wide at the widest

-- cook 1 or 2 at a time on your preffered pan, flip once one side is bubbling and cooked, 1-2 minutes, flip and cook the other side for about 1 minutes
+- cook 1 or 2 at a time on your preferred pan, flip once one side is bubbling and cooked, 1-2 minutes, flip and cook the other side for about 1 minute

 - remove from the pan, brush with ghee or butter, repeat with remaining dough

 - once they're done sprinkle with chopped cilantro and serve hot